 The Rico logo used in the early Selmer catalogs says "Marque Deposse France."
 Marque means trademark or brand.
 Déposse means filed, registered or submitted.
 France means the French Institut National de la Propriété Industrielle.
 It implies that "Rico" is a registered trademark in France (and therefore possibly a French company).
 While that was never true, there was no penalty for making the misrepresentation in the United States.
 And, as we have seen, some people believed the misrepresentation and one person made up an entire M.C.
 Gregory Saga based on Rico being a French company that distributed mouthpieces fabricated by a Mr. M.C.
 Gregory with the help of his daughter, Gale, and his attorney, Cesar Tschudin.

 The Rico Story says Mr. De Michele first started marketing Rico brand reeds in 1928, yet the U.S. trademark application by Mr. De Michele and Mr. Broadus states that they only began using the Rico trade name in 1936.
-Prior to that, it appears that ANDRÉ was the trademarked name for their early reeds.
-Assuming that Mr. De Michelle did obtain French cane in 1928 from Joseph Rico, it wasn't until 1936 that he decided to market reeds using the Rico brand name.
+Prior to that, it appears that ANDRÉ was the trademarked name for their early reeds and mouthpieces.
+Assuming that Mr. De Michelle did obtain French cane in 1928 from his uncle Joseph Rico, it wasn't until 1936 that he decided to market reeds using the Rico brand name.

 The Rico Story says that De Michele started making Rico reeds in 1928 and "soon thereafter" found four partners, one of them being Roy J. Maier, to start a Rico reed factory.
 Sort of.
 Lloyd Broadus was clearly already a business partner long before Rico was founded.
 But Roy Maier didn't come on board quickly.
 He joined Rico in 1939, according to an award given to Mr. Maier in 1990.
-That would be several years after Rico reeds went on the market.
-It was also after Rico launched its new mouthpiece, the M.C.
+That would be several years after Rico reeds went on the market and many years after the ANDRÉ reeds and mouthpieces.
+It was also after Rico had launched its newest mouthpiece, the M.C.
 Gregory.
 The fourth and fifth partners seem to have been silent partners.
 I think that I know who both of them were.

 Roy John Maier was born in Chelsea, Michigan on January 8, 1896 or 1897.*** He died on October 14, 1981.
 On his 1917 WWI draft registration, he lists himself as an "entertainer" working at the Bismarck Gardens in Chicago.
 Bismarck Gardens was a large summertime beer garden catering to Chicago's German immigrants.
 With the outbreak of WWI, German heritage was unpopular such that the park's name was changed to Marigold Gardens (in fact it had already changed by the time Maier listed his place of employment on his draft registration).
 With prohibition starting shortly thereafter, it was time for Mr. Maier to hit the road.